sukiennikk/currency-converter-react/README.md

 # Currency Converter
 A web application created as part of a project for the YouCode Online Programming School.
-The program allows quick conversion from PLN to EUR or USD.
+The app allows quick conversion from PLN to EUR or USD.

 ## Technologies used:
 - HTML,